mwong510ca/15Puzzle_OptimalSolver/README.md

 Console applications may detect the server connection lost, restore in standalone or standard version temporary.
 When conection is back, it will switch back to remote connection automatically.

-Reference collection administrator allow to change the settings, such as:
+[ReferenceAdministrator.java] allow to change the settings, such as:
   cutoff limit, reset and restore to default setting, system update and refresh the data file etc...
 Changing the setting is not allow during the remote server is running.
 Same for the remote server, it cannnot start the remote service during the administrator is using.

 ### GUI - 15 puzzle game and solver 2 in 1 ([screenshots] / [youtube demo])
 ![startup screen](screenshots/app-startup.png)
 My gui application written in pyqt5 version 5.6.
 It access my java modules using py4j.
 The python program will start and close the java gateway server by itself.
+I chose standalone connection and database generation is not allowed for GUI application.
 * It can play with numbers or any image in the local folder.
 * Choice of auto generate puzzle: Random, Easy (Manhattan distance 5 - 24), Moderate (Manhattan distance 21 - 45), Hard (Manhattan distance 41 and over)
 * The player can solve the puzzle, the program will count the total time.